Pool56/HealthClimate/README.md

 _INSTRUCTIONS: Below are the suggested sections to include in your README file to make sure your project is well documented.
 You can remove this instruction text._

 ## Project summary
+Our project focuses on aiding people who are affected byclimate change such as asthmatic people.
+We are creating learning materials in the form of powerpoints for either doctors, pharmacists or climate scientists who are not conversant to IBM technologies such as Watsonx.ai, Watsonx.
+Assistant and Watsonx.
+Orchestate.
+The information is derived from courses in the IBM SkillsBuild.

 ### The issue we are hoping to solve